 Both maps above use colors to show the number of restaurants by county.
 However, the map on the left shows the total number of restaurants and the map on the right shows the number of restaurants per capita.
 The counties have some variation in area, but the biggest variation is in the population across counties.
 The combination of large areas and a large number of restaurants emphasizes features such as Long Island and the Boston area, even over the smaller counties in New York City that are the same color.
 However, when the population of each county is taken into account, like in the map on the right, we see that the counties around Cape Cod and inland from the coast have a larger number of restaurants per capita and the majority of the other counties have an average number of restaurants per capita.
 The per capita map is a correct choropleth map.

-If you want to make a map of counts or totals, such as the total number of restaurants by county, you can make a proportional symbol map.
+If you want to make a map of counts or totals, such as the total number of restaurants by county, you can make a graduated symbol map.

 If you want to create a choropleth map but you do not have proportional data, you can create proportions using a process called normalization.
 When you normalize your data, you take a number, like total crimes, and divide it by another number, like total population, to create a proportional value.
 Normalization can be performed when you create a choropleth map using the Divide by parameter on the Options tab .
 In the example above, the total number of restaurants in each county was normalized using the total population of the county.